-[The first in a series of Q&A discussions on successful writing in the business realm with recipients of JD Supra's 2016 Readers' Choice award:]
+[The latest in our series of Q&A discussions on successful writing in the business realm with recipients of JD Supra's 2016 Readers' Choice award:]

 What is your writing process?